AnglesHQ/angleshq.github.io/index.md

 **NOTE:** Your team, component and environment have to exist before you can start adding builds for the relevant team (otherwise angles will return an error when trying to store the results).

-If you would like to use the [TestNG-Example Project](https://github.com/AnglesHQ/testng-example) setup the example team, component and environment mentioned below using the angles-api which is accessible via the following url when you setup the containers locally: [http://127.0.0.1:3000/api-docs](http://127.0.0.1:3000/api-docs).
+If you would like to use the [TestNG-Example Project](https://github.com/AnglesHQ/testng-example) set up the example team, component and environment mentioned below using the angles-api which is accessible via the following url when you set up the containers locally: [http://127.0.0.1:3000/api-docs](http://127.0.0.1:3000/api-docs).

-- Setup a team (using the API)
+- Set up a team (using the API)

 ``` json
 {